Office of Diversity and Inclusion

 - International Life

-The Associate Dean of Students for Diversity and Inclusion assists the Assistant Dean for First-Year Experience and the Center for International Education in orienting students to W&L, and is the key student affairs contact for diversity initiatives.
+The Associate Dean of Students assists the Assistant Dean for First-Year Experience and the Center for International Education in orienting students to W&L, and is the key student affairs contact for diversity initiatives.
 In addition to providing oversight of Black Greek Life and serving as advisor to several student organizations, the Associate Dean provides personal counseling and advising to individual students and acts as a liaison to other university and community resources.

 History of the Office

 Before the university appointed anyone to coordinate diversity and inclusion, students of color formed a strong friendship with Marjorie Poindexter, a popular woman who was W&L's first black secretary.
 Mrs. Poindexter had no affiliation with the Dean of Students' Office, but students frequently went to her office for advice, words of encouragement, or just to talk and keep company.
 By 1973, however, the university recognized the need to create a position within the office of the Dean of Students that would address the needs and concerns of students of color.